greg-raven/Uncommon-Sense/_drafts/staging.md

 [T]he people as ultimate sovereigns, retain the ultimate power --- and even the duty --- to overthrow any government that fails to respect their authority.
 Glenn Harlan Reynolds

-The antipode of individualism is collectivism, which subordinates the individual to the group --- be it the 'community,' the tribe, the race, the proletariat, etc. A person's moral worth is judged by how much he sacrifices himself to the group.
-[Under collectivism] the more emergencies (and victims) the better, because they provide more opportunity for 'virtue'.
+The antipode of individualism is collectivism, which subordinates the individual to the group --- be it the "community," the tribe, the race, the proletariat, etc. A person's moral worth is judged by how much he sacrifices himself to the group.
+[Under collectivism] the more emergencies (and victims) the better, because they provide more opportunity for "virtue."
 Glenn Woiceshyn

 A heretic is a man who sees with his own eyes.
 Gotthold Ephraim Lessing